arfan/DesignPattern/README.md

 general form, is a class functioning as an interface to something else.
 The proxy could interface to anything: a network connection, a large object in memory, a file, or some other resource that is expensive or impossible to duplicate.

+## Bridge Pattern

+The bridge pattern is a design pattern used in software engineering that is meant to "decouple an abstraction from its implementation so that the two can vary independently", introduced by the Gang of Four.
+The bridge uses encapsulation, aggregation, and can use inheritance to separate responsibilities into different classes.